Moline, Illinois·Community College·Official program page ↗

 3. Practicing argument analysis, inference, and logical reasoning with HSRT-format questions

-4. Completing full-length practice exams under realistic conditions
+4. Completing full-length practice exams under realistic conditions (50 minutes time limit at Black Hawk College)

 5. Reviewing every wrong answer by skill area, not just overall score

-StudyBuddy is the only dedicated HSRT prep platform, 1,400+ practice questions across 10 skill assessments, 64 interactive lessons, and 10 timed practice exams, all built for the specific format and skill areas that Black Hawk College tests.
+StudyBuddy is the only dedicated HSRT prep platform, 1,000+ practice questions across 10 skill assessments, 64 interactive lessons, and 10 timed practice exams, all built for the specific format and skill areas that Black Hawk College tests.

 Registration at Black Hawk College